alfin3/graph-algorithms/README.md

 Graph algorithms and supporting data structures with generic (any type) edge weights, a hash table parameter, low memory footprint, and general C89/C90 portability across systems without conditional compilation.

-The implementation provides i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) parameters for hashing-based optimization across graph topologies and hardware settings.
+Hashing parametrization and generic programming were used to minimize the memory space occupied and used by a program.
+The implementation provides i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) hashing-based optimization with respect to graph topologies across hardware settings.

-A two-step approach was used to minimize the memory space occupied and used by a program: generic programming and hashing parametrization.
-The approach reflects the perspective that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing method.
+The presented approach reflects the perspective that graph problems often reduce to hashing problems, where the distribution of hash keys is a function of a graph topology, algorithm, and hash function.
+Information about a graph topology can often be available from a problem statement or prior domain knowledge.
+The provided implementation may motivate the development and evaluation of graph-aware hashing methods.

 Generic division and multiplication-based hash tables are provided and are portable under C89/C90 with the only requirement that `CHAR_BIT * sizeof(size_t)` is greater or equal to 16 and is even.

 Compilation was completed with gcc 7.5 in a 64-bit environment with and without -m32.
 Vectorization and cache efficiency have not yet been profiled, which may result in implementation changes.
 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.
-The conversion of tests to C89/C90 is work in progress.
-Instructions for making libname.a will be provided in the near future.
+Instructions for making libhgraph.a will be provided in the near future.

 In each directory with a Makefile, run: